sandboxgamedev123/Bottles-Offline-Installation/README.md

 Please note that the installation is assuming a fresh installation of Linux with no additional flatpaks installed.

-The installation was performed on a fresh installation of Linux Mint 21.2 Cinnamon x64 and was tested on two system configurations:
+The installation was performed on a fresh installation of Linux Mint 21.2 Cinnamon x64 and was tested on three system configurations:

+Intel Core 2 Duo P8400

+NVIDIA GeForce 9600M GT

 Intel Core i5-7300HQ

 Intel HD Graphics 630

-NVIDIA GeForce GTX 1050 Ti (NVIDIA proprietary drivers were not installed at the time of installation)
+NVIDIA GeForce GTX 1050 Ti (the NVIDIA proprietary driver was not installed at the time of installation)

 AMD Ryzen 5 5600H

 AMD Radeon RX Vega 7

-NVIDIA GeForce RTX 3060 (NVIDIA proprietary drivers were not installed at the time of installation)
+NVIDIA GeForce RTX 3060 (the NVIDIA proprietary driver was not installed at the time of installation)

 Bottles 51.10 Installation Information